Module Assessment | Yext Hitchhikers Platform

 Add a selector with Header of “Body” and use the “Cleaned Body Content” as your specified Path.
 This will pull in the help body itself.

 Add a selector using CSS Selector with Header of “Tags”.
-You want to pull in the tags at the bottom of the help articles like this one .
+You want to pull in the tags at the bottom of the help articles like this .
 Inspect the page and/or use https://try.jsoup.org/ to try to find the right CSS Selector to pull the list in.
 To modify your selector, remember that you can hover over the Tags column and click on the pencil icon to edit the selector and try again.
-If you can’t figure it out, you can find the CSS Selector in this gist .
+If you can’t figure it out, you can find the CSS Selector in .

 Click Continue at the bottom of the page